-Oral Liquid Formulation at 1mg/1ml is the most commonly used type of LDN in the UK.
+Oral Liquid Formulation at 1mg/1ml is the most commonly used type of LDN.
 It is taken daily, and dosed using a baby oral syringe.
 It does not contain very high amounts of lactose or any other excipient known to cause hypersensitivity.
-The base is similar to children's cough syrup - so is quite palatable.
+The base is similar to childrens cough syrup - so is quite palatable.
 Because there are so few preservatives, it should be stored in the fridge.
-It can last for 3 months if stored in the fridge.
+Cost: around 50p a dose and can last for 3 months if stored in the fridge.